csc-training/portable-gpu-programming/Exercises_Instructions.md

 #SBATCH --partition=small-g
 #SBATCH --reservation=portgp-2025-tue # This changes every day to -wed,-thu and -fri, valid 09:00 to 17:00
 #SBATCH --time=00:05:00
-#SBATCH --nodes=1
-#SBATCH --ntasks-per-node=1
+#SBATCH --ntasks=1
 #SBATCH --cpus-per-task=1
-#SBATCH --gpus-per-node=1
+#SBATCH --gpus=1

 srun ./my_gpu_exe
 ```
-Similarly to Mahti, on LUMI we have 2 cpu nodes reservered for us, and as well 2 gpu nodes.
+On LUMI we have 6 gpu nodes reserved for us.

+At any time , you can use `--partition=dev-g`  without the reservation argument.
+For multi-gpu applications one has to use `--gpus-per-node=x`, where `x` is the number of gpus.